I Choon You

 Seventy Long Years

 On the 14th July 1951 the biggest hugest massivest humungousest stroke of luck to befall him in all his life befell Pieter Gerhardus Swanepoel.
 By far.
-By a very long long way the biggest.
+By a very long, long way the biggest.

-And he didn’t realise it, still doesn’t.
+And he didn’t realise it then.
+Still doesn’t now.

 This morning Mary will wake thinking, I wonder how Pieter is, I hope he’s alright.